javierbrea/eslint-plugin-boundaries/docs/rules/element-types.md

   * `from`: `<element matchers>` If the file being analyzed matches with this, then the rule will be executed to know if it allows/disallows the `import`.
 If not, the rule is skipped.
   * `disallow`: `<element matchers>` If the element being imported matches with this, then the result of the rule will be "disallow", and the import will be notified as an `eslint` error (this value can be overwritten by a next rule returning "allow")
   * `allow`: `<element matchers>` If the element being imported matches with this, then the result of the rule will be "allow", and the import will not be notified as an `eslint` error (this value can be overwritten by a next rule returning "disallow")
   * `importKind`: `<string>` Optional.
-It allows to check the kind of import being analyzed.
+It is useful only when using TypeScript, as it allows to define if the rule applies when the dependency is being imported as a value or as a type.
 It can be also defined as an array of strings, or a micromatch pattern.
 Note that possible values to match with are `"value"`, `"type"` or `"typeof"`.
-It is useful only when using TypeScript, as it allows to check if the dependency is being imported as a value or as a type.
   * `message`: `<string>` Custom error message only for this rule.
 Read ["error messages"](#error-messages) for further info.

 ##### Comparing captures of the file element with captures of the imported element